-12. To de-mist the windscreen and cabin hood in flight, air flood operation may be obtained independent of the altitude switch, by placing the flood switch in the MANUAL position.
-Under these conditions, the flood air control relay is energized, the auxiliary discharge valve is opened and the air supply valve actuator operated to open the valve to the flood position, as during flood operation, described in para.11.
+12. To de-mist the cabin hood in flight, flood air operation may be obtained independent of the altitude switch, by placing the flood switch in the MANUAL position.
+Under these conditions, the flood air control relay is energized, the auxiliary discharge valve is opened, the air supply valve actuator operated to open the valve to the flood position and the hot by-pass opened, as during flood operation, described in para.
+11.